 Beopjusa (법주사); 209 Sanae-ri, Songnisan-myeon, Boeun-gun, North Chungcheong Province (충청북도 보은군 속리산면 사내리 209); +82 43 542 5267 (Songnisan National Park)

 Ever wonder where photographers for calendars of unrealistically pretty mountain vistas go for their material?
 You can't Photoshop this kind of stuff.

 Courtesy eimoberg/Creative Commons/Flickr

-The granddaddy of Korea's mainland mountains, Jirisan is huge.
-The park that encompasses the mountain's many peaks is Korea's largest national park (484 square kilometers).
+The granddaddy of South Korea's mainland mountains, Jirisan is huge.
+The park that encompasses the mountain's many peaks is South Korea's largest national park (484 square kilometers).
 The highest peak, Cheonwangbong (1,915 meters), is second only to Hallasan.

 But one of the best places to really get into the spirit of autumn is in the valleys, such as the spectacularly beautiful Piagol Valley to the south.
 You can begin at Yeongok Hiking Support Center and walk the entire length (five hours), or linger in place to gawk.

 The valleys change later than the peaks, so you can get fall color there a few weeks after the show is over at the top.

 Yeongok Hiking Support Center; Naedong-ri, Toji-myeon, Gurye-gun, South Jeolla Province (전라남도 구례군 토지면 내동리); +82 55 972 7771 (Jirisan National Park Office)